 The main aim of optimizing AHT is not about taking calls as fast as possible but about offering a positive & customer-friendly experience that helps you bring back customers.

 Delighted customers can thus share their positive reviews online, where potential customers researching your brand can find them with a simple Google search.

-Eventually, a reduced AHT time will add more positive experiences to your customers & turn them into evangelists that advocate for your brand by word of mouth.
+Eventually, a reduced AHT time will add more positive experiences to your customers pocket & turn them into evangelists (to advocate for your brand by word of mouth).

-If you successfully optimize Average Handle Time, you can save time on exchanges between your stakeholders & prospects.
-Thus, it can help you accelerate your sales cycle, leading to more profitability.
+If you successfully optimize Average Handle Time, you can save time on exchanges between your stakeholders & prospects–helping you accelerate your sales cycle, leading to more profitability.